bbarbosa-lab/Secure-development-threat-intel-framework/docs/03-secure-development-lifecycle-ssdf.md

-# 03 - Ciclo de Vida Seguro com NIST SSDF v1.1
+# 03 - Secure Lifecycle with NIST SSDF v1.1

-O **NIST Secure Software Development Framework (SSDF)** v1.1 (SP 800-218) é atualmente o framework mais completo e autoritativo para estruturar o desenvolvimento seguro em uma organização.
+The **NIST Secure Software Development Framework (SSDF)** v1.1 (SP 800-218) is currently the most complete and authoritative framework for structuring secure development in an organization.

-Ele organiza as práticas em quatro grandes fases:
+It organizes practices into four major phases:

 ## 1. Prepare the Organization (PO)

-- Definir políticas, requisitos de segurança e cultura
+- Define security policies, requirements, and culture
-- Treinar equipes
+- Train teams
-- Identificar e avaliar riscos de forma contínua
+- Continuously identify and assess risks
-- **Onde threat intel entra forte**: PO.2 (Identify and Assess Risks) — usar ATT&CK + feeds atuais para priorizar riscos reais, não genéricos.
+- **Where threat intelligence enters strongly**: PO.2 (Identify and Assess Risks) — use ATT&CK + current feeds to prioritize real risks, not generic ones.

 ## 2. Protect the Software (PS)

-- Gerenciar componentes de terceiros com segurança
+- Securely manage third-party components
-- Proteger dados sensíveis (criptografia + key management)
+- Protect sensitive data (encryption + key management)
-- Configuração segura de builds e deployments
+- Secure configuration of builds and deployments
-- Proteger o próprio código-fonte
+- Protect the source code itself
-- **Onde threat intel entra**: PS.2 (3rd Party) via NVD + SCA tools.
+- **Where threat intelligence enters**: PS.2 (3rd Party) via NVD + SCA tools.
 PS.3 via CIS Benchmarks + threat-informed hardening.

 ## 3. Produce Well-Secured Software (PW)

-- Práticas de codificação segura
+- Secure coding practices
-- Revisão de código + testes de segurança (SAST, DAST, IAST)
+- Code review + security testing (SAST, DAST, IAST)
-- Gerenciar dívida técnica de segurança
+- Manage security technical debt
-- **Onde threat intel entra**: PW.2 — escrever testes baseados em técnicas reais do ATT&CK (abuse cases).
+- **Where threat intelligence enters**: PW.2 — write tests based on real ATT&CK techniques (abuse cases).

 ## 4. Respond to Vulnerabilities (RV)

-- Processo de resposta a vulnerabilidades descobertas
+- Vulnerability disclosure and response process
-- Resposta a incidentes de segurança
+- Security incident response
-- Lições aprendidas e feedback para o processo
+- Lessons learned and feedback into the process
-- **Onde threat intel entra forte**: RV.1 e RV.2 — usar feeds para priorizar patching e melhorar detecção.
+- **Where threat intelligence enters strongly**: RV.1 and RV.2 — use feeds to prioritize patching and improve detection.

-## Por que SSDF é melhor que "só seguir OWASP Top 10"?
+## Why SSDF is Better Than "Just Following OWASP Top 10"?

-OWASP Top 10 é excelente para **priorizar riscos**.
+OWASP Top 10 is excellent for **prioritizing risks**.

-SSDF é excelente para **estruturar o processo** que previne, detecta e corrige esses riscos de forma sustentável.
+SSDF is excellent for **structuring the process** that prevents, detects, and fixes those risks sustainably.

-O ideal é usar os dois juntos (como fazemos neste repositório).
+The ideal approach is to use both together (as we do in this repository).

-## Recomendação Prática
+## Practical Recommendation

-Comece implementando as práticas de **Prepare** e **Protect** (especialmente gestão de dependências e configuração segura).
-Depois avance para **Produce** com revisões e testes threat-informed.
-Por último, maturate a fase de **Respond**.
+Start by implementing the **Prepare** and **Protect** practices (especially dependency management and secure configuration).
+Then move to **Produce** with threat-informed reviews and testing.
+Finally, mature the **Respond** phase.

-Esse ciclo, quando bem executado, reduz drasticamente o custo e o risco de segurança ao longo do tempo.
+When executed well, this cycle dramatically reduces security cost and risk over time.